Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Factorization in Polynomial Rings

 \subsection{Size-Reducing Solutions to LDEs}

-We introduce terminology for ``size-reducing'' solutions to LDEs in Euclidean domains whose size function satisfies the homomorphism property, which includes polynomials~\eqref{deg_homomorphism} and Laurent polynomials~\eqref{L_ord_homomorphism}, generalizing Definition~\ref{defn:CausalComplement}.
-The following inequalities are not new (see, e.g., \cite{GathenGerhard:13:Modern-Computer-Algebra}), but the size-reducing concept is important enough in the context of lifting factorization to warrant precise definitions, which seem to be lacking.
+We introduce terminology for ``size-reducing'' solutions to LDEs in Euclidean domains, generalizing Definition~\ref{defn:CausalComplement}.
+The size-reducing concept is important enough in the context of lifting factorization to warrant precise definitions, which seem to be lacking in the algebra literature.

 \begin{definition}[Size-Reducing Solutions] Let $\mathcal{R}$ be a Euclidean domain whose size function satisfies $\sigma(0)=-\infty$ and the homomorphism property,